 Up to 80 percent of the system’s total cost can be returned to the purchaser within the first year alone.
 When the accelerated depreciation is factored in, almost 100 percent of the cost of the system can return to the purchaser, not including utility bill savings, by the end of the first six years of PV system operation if not sooner.
 When electric bill savings are added, complete system payback can be achieved in as little as three years assuming that the tax credits and depreciation dollars can be monetized that quickly and the system is purchased out-of-pocket.

-The Federal tax credit available for the purchase of a commercial PV system is 30 percent of the installed cost of the system with no cap with a 20-year roll-forward period to apply the tax credit.
+The Federal tax credit (ITC) available for the purchase of a commercial PV system is 26 percent of the installed cost of the system with no cap with a 20-year roll-forward period to apply the tax credit.
 (Unused federal tax credits cannot currently be refunded.)
 In 2021 the ITC will drop to 22%.

 The State tax credit available for the purchase of a commercial PV system is 35 percent of the installed cost of the system or $500,000, whichever is less, with unused tax credit dollars rolled forward until exhausted.
 (Under certain conditions, the state tax credit may be refundable at a reduced rate.)

 As part of the financial evaluation of a Hawai’i business purchasing a ProVision PV system, we prepare a detailed analysis.
 Contact us if you’re interested in how these savings and cash-flow numbers stack up for your business.